-For some people, this position can cause low back pain or make it worse.
-But it can be hard to change how you sleep, since it's a habit you've probably had for a long time.
+This may be one of the best positions if you have back pain.
+But it can be hard to change how you sleep since it's a habit you've probably had for a long time.
 It may help to put a rolled towel or pillow under your knees to keep the natural curve of your back.
 You also can try different pillow heights for your neck to find what's comfortable.

 It's better not to do it, especially if you have a back problem.
 You're more likely to toss and turn, which can strain both your neck and lower back.
 If you're a belly sleeper and don't want to switch positions, it can help to lay your head on a very soft pillow or none at all to keep your neck in the right position.

-Side sleepers seem to have the most luck avoiding back pain.
+Side sleepers seem to have luck avoiding back pain, especially if they're not curled up too tightly.
 Slip a pillow between your legs to take pressure off your hips and lower back, and tuck your legs slightly toward your chest.
 This position can be especially comfortable for people who already have back pain and for pregnant women.

 It stresses your back muscles, neck, and spine.
 Slouching makes it worse.
 Sit straight in a chair that supports your back, and set the height so your feet rest naturally on the floor.
 But no matter how comfortable you get, your back won't like sitting for long stretches.
 Get up and move around for a couple of minutes every half hour to give your body a break.